microsoft/emat/Step 1 - Export Permissions Tools/README.md

 The ExportScript.T2T.ps1 is a porting of the script to allow to get Exchange permissions from Office 365.
 This scenario cames up from a particular requirement from a customer that need to migrate Tenant2Tenant and wants to create migration batches.

+You can use the MergeSessionsFiles.ps1 script to merge the files if you are using Sessions.
+Collect all sessions folders in the mail folder (where there is the big mailboxes.csv files) and execute this script